How to Request Innocent Spouse Relief: Filing IRS Form 8857 & Letters

 Innocent Spouse Relief Letter

-Where to Send Request for Innocent Spouse Relief
+Where to Send Your Request for Innocent Spouse Relief

-Once you have completed everything, send your documents to the following locations.
+Once you have completed everything, send your form and the supporting documents to the following locations.

 If you are sending your documents through the United States postal service, use this address: